 OK.
 We get it, nobody likes to think about budget, but it is really important to think about this at the earlier stages of planning.
 It will impact almost all other areas of the day, from how many guests, through to how much you can spend on each key item.
 Do it early and save yourself a lot of unnecessary pain later on.

 9. START THINKING ABOUT YOUR GUEST LIST.

 Like getting organised, you can never being to plan for your wedding guests too early.
 Many couples find this process the hardest part of their planning.
 Which Uncles and Aunties do you really have to invite?
 Are you going to allow plus ones?
 We can’t lie this can become a mind field.
 We would suggest you start with your must have guests and move outward from there.
 It might be worth getting your parent’s input here on which members of the family they think best to invite.
 Remember though, bottom line it is your day!
 You should have who YOU want there, not who you think should be there and your guest numbers can sometimes rule out venues if they have a small capacity.

 10. DECIDE IF YOU NEED/WANT A WEDDING PLANNER.

 Weddings can be complicated.
-In fact they can become all consuming if you let them.
+In fact, they can become all-consuming if you let them.
 If you have super busy lives and/or you want some specific things for your day, it might be worth looking into a wedding planner.
 Wedding planners can help with everything from sourcing suppliers to soaking up the sun on your honeymoon.
-They will save a lot of the stress for you and have connections in many fields.
+They will save a lot of stress for you and have connections in many fields.
 They do however come at a cost.
 So think about whether you have the budget for this before you begin to source your perfect planner.